 - 9. Tap the end plug into the square tube arm with a dead-blow hammer (or similar). - 10.
-Secure the keyboard table to the monitor bracket with four M5 socket head cap screws, four M5 flat washers, four M5 split lock washers, and a 4 mm hex wrench. - 11.
 Attach four wire tie mounts to the monitor post with four 4 mm flat head machine screws and a Phillips screwdriver.

 INSTALL THE PATHPILOT OPERATOR CONSOLE